 \subsection{Layerwise Importance Sampled AdamW (LISA)}

-To exploit the aforementioned discovery, we aspire to simulate LoRA's updating pattern via sampling different layers to freeze.
-This way, we can avoid LoRA's inherent deficiency of limited low-rank representation ability and also emulate its fast learning process.
-Intuitively, given the same global learning rates across layers, layers with small weight norms in LoRA should also have small sampling probabilities to unfreeze in full-parameter settings, so the expected learning rates across iterations can stay the same.
+To exploit the discovery above, we aspire to simulate LoRA's updating pattern via sampling different layers to freeze.
+This way, we can avoid LoRA's inherent deficiency of limited low-rank representation ability and emulate its fast learning process.
+Intuitively, given the same global learning rates across layers, layers with small weight norms in LoRA should also have small sampling probabilities to unfreeze in full-parameter settings so the expected learning rates across iterations can stay the same.
 This is exactly the idea of importance sampling~\citep{kloek1978bayesian,zhao2015stochastic}, where instead of applying layerwise different learning rates $\{\eta_t\}$ in full-parameter settings to emulate LoRA's updates $\{\tilde{\eta}_t\}$, we apply sampling and instead get the same expected parameter update

 This gives rise to our Layerwise Importance Sampling AdamW method, as illustrated in Algorithm~\ref{alg:lisa}.
 In practice, since all layers except the bottom and top layer have small weight norms in LoRA, we adopt $\{p_\ell\}_{\ell=1}^{N_L} = \{1.0, \gamma/N_L, \gamma/N_L, \dots, \gamma/N_L, 1.0\}$ in practice, where $\gamma$ controls the expected number of unfreeze layers during optimization.
 Intuitively, $\gamma$ serves as a compensation factor to bridge the difference between LoRA and full parameter tuning, letting LISA emulate a similar layerwise update pattern as LoRA.
 To further control the memory consumption in practical settings, we instead randomly sample $\gamma$ layers every time to upper-bound the maximum number of unfrozen layers during training.